abhijaypandit/baremetal_armcm/README.md

 # Bare metal ARM Cortex-M3
-This repo contains bare metal code exmples for ARM Cortex-M3 processor.
+This repo contains bare metal code examples for ARM Cortex-M3 processor.

 ## Prerequisites
 To get started, make sure the following tools are installed on your system.
 The instructions below are specific to macOS using homebrew package manager.